-Baptism (or Christening) is the formal beginning to Christian life and, for 2,000 years, has been the way that people become members of Christ's church, held in the love of God and prayed for by the local christian community.
-It can happen at any age, and we are as happy to talk about the possiblity of baptism for adults exploring the journey of faith as we are to explore baptism for new-borns or older children as the celebration of new life and of the love which surrounds us from the start of our lives.
+Baptism (or Christening) is the formal beginning to Christian life, and for 2,000 years, has been the way that people become members of Christ's church, held in the love of God and prayed for by the local christian community.
+You can be baptised at any age, and we are as happy to talk about the possiblity of baptism for adults exploring the journey of faith, as we are to explore baptism for new-borns or older children, as the celebration of new life and of the love which surrounds us from the start of our lives.

-Anyone who lives in our parish can have their child baptised at any of the churches in the Halas Team, sometimes as part of a main Sunday Morning Communion Service or more often at a separate service for the baptism of children, usually in the late morning or early afternoon.
-The first step would be to visit to the Parish Office at 32, High Street Halesowen, next to the gates of St John's Halesowen by the war memorial, on a Thursday evening between 6pm and 7pm to book a provisional date.
-You'll be invited to a baptism preparation session for parents (and Godparents, should they wish to come) before we finalise arrangements, and those sessions are held monthly on Monday evenings at St Peter's Cradley.
+Anyone who lives in our parish can have their child baptised at any of the churches in the Halas Team, sometimes as part of a main Sunday Morning Communion Service, or more often at a separate service for the baptism of children, usually in the late morning or early afternoon.
+The first step would be to call or email the Parish Office and speak to Lizzi, our administrator.
+An application pack will then be sent out to you and you'll be invited to a baptism preparation session for parents (and Godparents, should they wish to come).

 In the meantime, you'll always be welcome at one of our Sunday services in any of the churches: full details are on the "Weekly Services" page.

 The Church of England has further information on baptisms which you can find by clicking here.